East Baugh Fell

 This walk uses the Dent Station - Sedbergh service departing Dent Station at 1020 on Saturdays.
 For this reason the walk can only be accomplished from the north bound train from Leeds - Carlisle on a Saturday and some Summer Sundays [unless Sedbergh can be reached by another means!].
 The return is from Garsdale

 From Sedbergh town centre walk along the main street in an easterly direction.
 After a few hundred metres turn right along the road to Garsdale.
 After a short distance turn left at the river bridge to follow the left hand bank of the River Rawthey.
-After a mile the path emerges at Straight Bridge.
+After a mile and several stiles the path emerges at Straight Bridge.
 Cross the road bridge and immediately the other side on a bend take the right hand narrow lane to Garsdale Bridge.
 Just before the bridge cross the stile and follow the left hand river bank for 1/3 mile or so.
 Eventually the path strikes out across a field and three stiles to reach Dovecote Gill.
-Crossing the stile onto the track turn right to pass around the side of Dovecote Gill.
+Crossing the stile onto the farm track turn right to pass around the side of Dovecote Gill.
 The track passes through a gate onto open pasture and winds its way up the hill, Emerge at the open fell at the top of the hill.

 Either go directly to the station to proceed along the new bridleway immediately below the cottages.
 This passes under Dandry Mire Viaduct and soon reaches the Moorcock Inn.